SofianD/from-data-to-pdf/README.md

 # from-data-to-pdf
-This library converts html files, URL and character string from html files to PDF files or PDF buffer.
+This library converts html files to PDF files or PDF buffer.

+Is working for:
+-   URL.
+-   local html files.
+-   html as string.
+-   text.

 ## Installation
 ```$ npm i from-data-to-pdf```